hatimnaitlho/ml-projects/README.md

-# Machine Learning Notebooks
+# Machine Learning With Sklearn and Tensorflow

 This repository contains Jupyter Python notebooks demonstrating some common  Machine Learning Python Models and algorithms.
 Notebooks contains example code to solve some real-world projects using scikit-learn and tensorflow.

-Developers new to scikit-learn and tensorflow hopefully find them useful to improve their learning process by using real-world datasets.
+Developers new to scikit-learn and tensorflow may hopefully find them useful to improve their learning process by using real-world datasets.

 ## Getting Started